otherland/biblebasedliving/content/christian-historical-education.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/onHIpArMENU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-*Source Material Integration:* In "The Great Vision of Christian Education" by Justin Taylor, he emphasizes the importance of Christian education in fulfilling [the Great Commission](/exploring-the-sacred-sites-of-bethany-and-jerusalem-a-christian-pilgrimage-guide) by making disciples and teaching them to observe all that Jesus commanded.

 ## 4. What Role does Christian Historical Education Play in British Identity?